1 Lies Creditors Tell Debtors About Bankruptcy

 1. You will lose everything if you file Bankruptcy.

 If you own valuable assets that might be at risk, there are options to protect them.
-For instance, in Chapter 13 bankruptcy, you can take up to five years to pay the value of any unprotected asset.
-In Chapter 7 bankruptcy, trustees may allow you to pay the value of these assets over a period of six months to one year.
+For instance, by filing a Chapter 13 bankruptcy instead if a Chapter 7, you can take up to five years to pay the value of any unprotected asset.
+In Chapter 7, trustees may allow you to pay the value of these assets over a period of six months to one year.
 The end result is the elimination of the remaining debt.

 2. You will “ruin your credit.”

 Many people also believe that filing for bankruptcy “ruins their credit.”
-No one should claim that filing for bankruptcy is “a good way to your credit.”
+No one should claim that filing for bankruptcy is “good for your credit score.”
 But claims that bankruptcy ruins it or prevents someone from obtaining credit for many years are grossly overstated.
-However, even I was pleasantly surprised to discover that some of my clients experienced an increase of 100 points in their credit scores within just 30 days after filing for bankruptcy.
-It’s well-known that many individuals receive numerous offers to finance new cars right after their bankruptcy case concludes, seeing such a significant credit score boost in the first month post-filing was unexpected.
+But recently, even I was pleasantly surprised to discover that some of my clients experienced an increase of 100 points in their credit scores within just 30 days after filing for bankruptcy.
+Many individuals receive multiple offers to finance a new car as soon as they file for bankruptcy.
+To get the best deals, though, wait until your case concludes with a Discharge.
+But seeing such a significant credit score boost in the first month after filing was unexpected.
 It’s important to note that this outcome doesn’t happen for everyone, but it highlights that bankruptcy is just one factor contributing to a person’s overall credit score.

 3. You will never get credit again.